pixelrazor/pixelbot/README.md

 Where region is the corresponsing region (NA by default, see the league help menu for others)

-A custom quote can be added to the card via the verify and setquote league commands.
+A custom quote can be added to the card after verifying via the 'code' and 'verify' commands.
 Please see the league help menu for more details.

 Here's a sample playercard the the bot generated: